 \section{Discussion}

 We investigated whether a stationary axisymmetric black hole can absorb a classical test charged particle without a change in the black hole's entropy, and found that this process is classically forbidden in any diffeomorphism-invariant theory of gravity.
-Further, we analysed a Kerr-Newman blackhole as a specific example.
+We found that the conditions required to keep the Bekenstein–Hawking entropy unchanged lead to a classically inaccessible region outside the Killing horizon.
+Further, we analysed a Kerr-Newman black hole as a specific example.
 A test charged particle outside a Kerr–Newman black hole experiences an effective potential for isentropic absorption, which remains positive between the outer horizon and a certain distance away from it.
 So, classically, this region outside the black hole is forbidden.
 However, for a certain range of mass, charge, and angular momentum of a test charged particle, it is quantum mechanically possible to tunnel through this classically forbidden region.

-Our results show that the tunneling probability increases with a decrease in mass of either the test particle or the black hole.
-However, the tunneling probability increases with an increase in the charge of either the test particle or the black hole.
-Furthermore, we also find that the tunneling probability is large for a small blackhole in comparison to the larger black holes.
+Our results show that the tunnelling probability increases with a decrease in the mass of either the test particle or the black hole.
+However, the tunnelling probability increases with an increase in the charge of either the test particle or the black hole.
+Furthermore, we also find that the tunnelling probability is large for a small black hole in comparison to the larger black holes.
 These observations suggest that the low mass and high charge black holes with a smaller radius of the outer horizon are more prone to isentropic absorption of classical test charged particles.
 Moreover, if a charged particle that is entangled with degrees of freedom outside the black hole is isentropically thrown into the black hole, the entanglement between the inside and outside of the black hole increases without any change in the areal entropy.
-As emphasized in \cite{Mann:2025ojd}, this raises important questions about whether the black hole can accumulate entanglement entropy isentropically over time.
+As emphasised in \cite{Mann:2025ojd}, this raises important questions about whether the black hole can accumulate entanglement entropy isentropically over time.
 Since the Boltzmann entropy accounts for the total number of accessible microstates and is typically greater than the entanglement entropy \cite{Mann:2025ojd, PhysRevD.102.125025, PhysRevA.101.052101, PhysRevE.87.042135}, could it perhaps happen through such a process that the Boltzmann entropy becomes greater than the Bekenstein-Hawking entropy?